BIOGRAPHY

 “Art is the longing for God.”
 (Alexej von Jawlensky)

-Paul Holt uses his drawing skills, feeling for colour, and his sense of composition in his attempt to express transcendence.
+Paul uses his drawing skills, feeling for colour, and his sense of composition in his attempt to express transcendence.

 Great influences have been Medieval and Byzantine art, early Renaissance, Expressionism, Fauvism, and Zen painting.